 Step 8: Build a Community Engagement Plan

 As you form your approach, keep these three pillars in mind: Find, connect, collaborate.
-Once your user finds the community, is it easy for them to get involved and collaborate?
+Once your user finds the online community you built, is it easy for them to get involved and collaborate?
 Once they’re there, they should have many touchpoints for getting involved and contributing.
 So it’s all about building a destination that’s designed for them to engage.

 Think through these questions as you build your community engagement approach:

 - How will you make it human-focused so it’s about the users’ needs on any given day?